About the book:

 I won’t say that Lavinia Maud is likable.
 Even after the last page, I’m still on the fence about whether I liked the main character.
 She is, however, (as are all the secondary characters in this story) well developed and multi-faceted.

 Murder.
 To many, it’s a sin.
 But to Lavinia, it’s her job.
 And it’s a nicely paying job as well.
-Apricots and Wolfsbane is her story, and it is a very fun to read story.
+Apricots and Wolfsbane is her story, and it is a fun-to-read story.
 The author is K. M. Pohlkamp, and I would love to thank her for sharing this book with me.

 Buy the book: